elect86/jgli/README.md

 Feel free to help/contribute

+Project based on Gradle.
+For Eclipse/IntelliJ/Netbeans users, just install the Gradle plugin and you are done.

 ## Release notes

+- Gradle implemented
+- Fixed Swizzles bug
 - Added support for many new formats
 - Added texture swizzle support #51
 - Fixed PVRTC2